traceannwhite/Flexbox-Example/flexbox-theknot.md

 <hr>

-:question: What use case do you think justifies using a **nav** element as the parent for the ul?
+:question: Why do you think a **nav** element was chosen as the parent for the ul?

 <hr>